MK-JH/MK-JH_Latency-Free/README.md

 # MK-JH_Latency Free

-This App Add Antilag2 & LatencyFLX For All Games And Reduces input lag
+This App Adds Antilag2 & LatencyFLX For All Games And Reduces input lag

 (Use Only For Ofline Games)
 Only For AMD & iNTELL Gpus